honeylouluzon/Agentic-World/README.md

   - **Status** → Active / Deprecated / Experimental.
   - **Sharing & Access Control** → Manage which teams can publish, fork, or extend templates.
   - **Audit Logs** → Track usage across projects (e.g., *“Template X is used in 7 flows”*).

-💡 *Analogy: If agents are “individual functions,” then templates are like **design patterns** in software engineering — reusable blueprints that capture proven structures.
-The governance app ensures these blueprints don’t become outdated or inconsistent.*

- 📌 **Implementation Note**
-While this framework defines the need for governance mechanisms, the actual design and deployment of governance applications (UI, workflows, integration) will be detailed in a separate Implementation Guide.
-This ensures the framework remains timeless and principle-driven, while practical tooling can evolve with technology.

 ### 3.4 Communication Standards

 For Agentic AI to remain interoperable and modular, all communication must adhere to strict standards.
 These ensure that agents from different teams, versions, or contexts can still connect seamlessly through AgentOS.

 #### 3.4.1 JSON as the Universal Data Format
-- All inputs/outputs between agents are serialized as **JSON**.
+- All inputs/outputs between agentic AI are serialized as **JSON**.
 - JSON is lightweight, human-readable, and compatible with most programming languages.
-- Each agent’s input/output schemas are defined in the **Agent Library metadata**.
 - This guarantees plug-and-play compatibility — if schemas match, agents can connect.

-💡 **Analogy:** JSON is the *“Esperanto”* of the Agentic AI world — a shared language everyone can understand.

-#### 3.4.2 API Standards for Invocation
-- **RESTful APIs (default):**
-  - Each agent exposes a standard `/invoke` endpoint.
-  - **Request:**
-    ```json
-    { "inputs": {...}, "context": {...} }
-    ```
-  - **Response:**
-    ```json
-    { "outputs": {...}, "status": "success|error" }
-    ```
-  - Ensures stateless execution and easy orchestration by AgentOS.

-- **Event-Driven APIs (optional):**
-  - Agents may support subscriptions to events (e.g., `"onData"`, `"onError"`, `"onComplete"`).
-  - Useful for monitoring or reactive flows (e.g., anomaly detection, real-time alerts).

-- **Inter-Agent Communication:**
-  - No hardcoded coupling — all calls go through **AgentOS routing**.
-  - This avoids spaghetti connections and makes replacement/upgrades seamless.

-#### 3.4.3 Event Logs for Traceability
+#### 3.4.2 Event Logs for Traceability
 - Every agent interaction generates **structured event logs in JSON**.
 - Event logs capture:
   - Timestamp of execution.